Child Support Calculator: How Much Australia?

 How Child Support is Calculated

 For instance, a parent with a high income and low care percentage may contribute a large amount to the pool but receive little back.
-A a parent with high care responsibilities and a lower income may receive a substantial amount from the pool.
+A parent with high care responsibilities and a lower income may receive a substantial amount from the pool.

 Factors Influencing the Assessment